sthaid/proj_mandelbrot_set2/android-project/README.txt

 Building Release APK:
 - do_setup:                  creates the SDL2 directory structure
-- do_release_genkey:         do this just once; the reversi.keystore that
+- do_release_genkey:         do this just once; the mbs2.keystore that
                              is checked in can only be used by me; be sure to not misplace the keystore file, as it will be needed to make future updates on Google Play